enwi/irrigation/README.md

 * Upload the code
 * Type in `irrigation.local` in any browser (of a device connected to the same network) to open up the control panel
 * Change settings as wished

-# Support
-If you want to support my work you can store on Amazon via this link: [Amazon Referral Link](https://www.amazon.de/?tag=enwi-21).
-This is an affiliate link.
-Through a purchase via this link, I will participate in the turnover.
-This has no effect on the price for you.